Where to Stay in Austin, Texas First time: 9 Best Areas

 🔍MORE HOTELS IN ZILKER PARK

-5. East Austin, cool neighborhood in Austin
+5. East Austin

 East Austin is one of the coolest neighborhoods in Austin, located next to downtown.
 It’s home to some of Austin’s best food trucks, barbecue restaurants, taco shops, speak-easy style bars, and live music venues.